 One of the more well known countries in Africa, Kenya is located in East Africa with a coastline along the Indian Ocean as well as bordering Tanzania, Uganda, Somalia, Ethiopia and South Sudan.
 Kenya is actually where the concept of the modern Wildlife Safari actually started as a travel activity at the turn of the 20th century.

-Here are some fun and interesting Kenya facts valid for for 2020.
+Here are some fun and interesting Facts about Kenya valid for 2020.
 We have listed some Kenyan food and culture facts as well.

 You can also browse our Kenya Vacation Packages and Kenya Hotels sections